 • Try to avoid getting upset before you go to sleep — Obviously, upsetting conversations often aren’t planned, but when possible, wait for the morning (and maybe skip the really emotional movie right before bedtime, too).

-The above are a part of sleep hygiene, but for bipolar disorder, I have sleep tips to offer too.
+The above points are a part of sleep hygiene, but for bipolar disorder, I have sleep tips to offer, too.

 Sleep with bipolar is hard, but you can learn how to sleep with bipolar.
 Check out these bipolar sleep tips including good sleep hygiene and med information.